shawn-lacarta/m242-smart-home/README.md

 ```
 git clone https://github.com/shawn-lacarta/m242-smart-home.git
 ```
 Now open Visual Studio Code and download the **PlatformIO IDE** extension.
-When you see a alien on your sidebar on Visual Studio Code, you are ready to go.
+Once you see an alien on your sidebar on Visual Studio Code, you are ready to go.

 ### Control the LED-Stripe with a micro controller